 - If you still have your device’s original packaging, check the barcode for the IMEI

-- For certain iDevices, the IMEI is printed on the SIM card tray
+- For certain iDevices, look at the SIM card tray, the IMEI is printed there

 The GSM Blacklist